entria/react-native-fontawesome/README.md

 const validIcon = parseIconName('fas fa-chevron-left') // will be parsed to chevronLeft

-// So anywhere you used to use Icons.tasks (or some other icon name) you can now just use the returned icon.
+// So anywhere you would have used Icons.chevronLeft (or some other icon name) you can now just use the returned
-// validIcon in this example... parseIconName internally returns an Icons[parsedIconName]
+// value directly (validIcon in this example).
+The function parseIconName internally returns an Icons[parsedIconName] result.

 ```